Pages

 You Plan and Plan, then, Say What?
 Tombstone Tuesday

 For years, at least 10, I've wanted to visit a cemetery in an area of Massachusetts I've never been, and never wanted to see.
 On a map, it looked like a complicated trip, not particularly long but the unfamiliar roads in a heavily populated city near Boston just scared me.
-I had to put it off until I felt comfortable to drive and I ran out of taking most of my direct line ancestor's cemetery photos (I've taken about 150 so far).
+I had to put it off until I felt comfortable to drive and I ran out of taking most of my direct-line ancestor's cemetery photos (I've taken about 150 so far).

 The trip was mapped out, and my husband and I headed for Revere, 5 miles from Boston and next to the Atlantic Ocean.
 From Google maps, I saw the Ye Olde Rumney Marsh Burial Ground, established in 1693, was in the middle of a block of houses, yes, I knew the houses surrounded the cemetery.
 It wasn't difficult to find this residential area, but I never expected a high stone wall completely surrounding the cemetery with a iron-tight gate, locked at that!
 Hey, my ancestors (three directs) were in there and there was no way to get in, no phone number, nothing.
 Should I have knocked on all the house doors, who has the key?
 We sat there for a bit, I took the two photos below, but what good is that, I can't even read what it says.